Postdoctoral Researcher Position, Department of Information Security and Communication Technology

 The application must include:

-- A short and directed cover letter identifying:
+- A short and directed cover letter (in English or Norwegian) identifying:

-- Why you are suited for the position.
+- Why you are suited for the position (elaborating on the aforementioned required and preferred criteria).

 Joint works will be considered.
 If it is difficult to identify your contribution to joint works, you must attach a brief description of your participation.